CBITT/Maps_Integration_Test_Ionic/README.md

 # Maps_Integration_Test_Ionic

 Experimenting with the integration of Google Maps API on the Ionic platform.
 The application uses a web API (essentially a list of locations) which gets presented on the mobile phone.
-For testing purposes I have created this file and hosted it as json online. [a link](http://myjson.com/4685b)
+For testing purposes I have created this file and hosted it as json online.
+Link [here](http://myjson.com/4685b).

 ## Installing